Robjects-ROS/SmartVision/capstone-docs/Instructions.md

 Instructions

-Submit a project proposal consisting of no more than 450 words, include following.
+- Submit a project proposal consisting of no more than 450 words, including the following:

-Problem formulation
+    - Problem formulation
-Motivation
+    - Motivation
-Feasibility study
+    - Feasibility study
-Problem statement development
+    - Problem statement development
-Proposed tentative solution
+    - Proposed tentative solution